What Is a Stocks and Shares ISA? A Guide for UK Investors

 How do Stocks and Shares ISAs UK work?

-Each tax year, you’re allowed to stash up to £20,000 across all your ISAs.
-That means if you’ve already parked some cash in a Cash ISA, your Stocks and Shares ISA limit shrinks accordingly.
-Keeping track can be a headache, but if you’re solely using a Stocks and Shares ISA, you can pump the full amount into it.
+Each tax year, you're allowed to invest up to £20,000 across all your ISAs.
+That means if you've already parked some cash in a Cash ISA, your Stocks and Shares ISA capacity shrinks accordingly.
+The £20,000 annual allowance is confirmed to stay frozen at this level until at least 2030.
+Keeping track can be a headache, but if you're solely using a Stocks and Shares ISA, you can put the full amount into it.

 Now, how you invest within your ISA is up to you.
 Maybe you want to bet on individual shares of companies you believe in or perhaps you prefer the spread-your-risk approach of funds and ETFs.
 Whatever your style, you've got options.